ghozali25/portfolio-v4/README.md

 -- portfolio_comments
 create policy if not exists "public select comments" on public.portfolio_comments for select using (true);
-create policy if not exists "public insert comments" on public.portfolio_comments for insert with check (true);
+create policy if not exists "public insert comments" on public.portfolio_comments for insert using (true) with check (true);
 create policy if not exists "public delete comments" on public.portfolio_comments for delete using (true);

+-- contacts (used by Contact page + Admin messages) create policy if not exists "public select contacts" on public.contacts for select using (true);
+create policy if not exists "public insert contacts" on public.contacts for insert with check (true);
+create policy if not exists "public update contacts" on public.contacts for update using (true) with check (true);
+create policy if not exists "public delete contacts" on public.contacts for delete using (true);

+-- admin_users (only select needed from frontend) create policy if not exists "public select admin_users" on public.admin_users for select using (true);
 ```

 5) Storage RLS policies